 - Family Visas

-This list is subject to amendment, as the UK immigration system is currently in a state of reorganisation due to changes implemented throughout 2021.
+This list is subject to amendment.
 If you believe that your specific situation would not require you to pay the IHS fee but your visa category is listed above, the UK Home Office website provides an online IHS fee calculator to determine this consideration.
 If the Home Office identifies that you are indeed required to pay the IHS fee but you do not pay it, your application will be refused.

 There are some visa categories and immigration statuses that are exempt from paying the IHS fee.
 They include the following:

 - Health and Care Worker Visa

 - Dependant of a Health and Care Worker

 - Individuals eligible for a Frontier Worker Permit with an S1 Certificate